drj09/Mysql_to_excel/README.md

         table name

     OUTPUT:
-        exporting all data from database to excel_sheet
+        exporting all data from database to excel_sheet with same name as table name